-The practicality of delivery, implications to a housing allocation and personal interests of landowners on or adjacent to the consultation zone, as illustrated in the TfW response, are not material to the determination of this application.
+The practicality of delivery, implications to a housing allocation (now subject of a planning application) and personal interests of landowners on or adjacent to the consultation zone, as illustrated in the TfW response, and its theoretical environmental impacts, are not considered to be material to the determination of this application.
 The safeguarding of the land merely prevents the delivery of a rail link being fettered by the proposed development.